Ultimate Vietnam Cambodia and Thailand ends Chiang Mai Trip Notes

 Fill up on an included breakfast at the hotel before a full day exploring Bangkok on an included City Tour.
 Follow your local guide through the chaotic streets and quaint back alleys of Bangkok and visit the city’s two unmissable highlights.
 Wander through China Town to the banks of the Chao Phraya River and visit Wat Pho to see the famous 46-metre-long Reclining Buddha covered in gold leaf!
 Continue to the Grand Palace just nearby, the perfect example of an ancient Siamese court, to witness the magical atmosphere.
 You may get a chance to visit the Temple of Emerald Buddha, located within the palace compound.
 There is a strict dress code at the Grand Palace so be sure to cover your shoulders and knees with loose-fitting such as long pants and shirts.
 Travel on the Chao Phraya River (The River of Kings) and on through the Klongs (canals) of Thonburi.
 You will have the chance to observe and photograph the serene family homes and temples along the waterways, which gave the city the name “Venice of the East”.
 You will also pay a visit to one of the most photographed sights in Bangkok, the Wat Arun.
 The majestic shrine has a pagoda as high as 76m and is decorated with glazed ceramic pieces that reflect the rising sun, giving the temple its name.
 After a big day exploring Bangkok, head back to the hotel to enjoy the afternoon at your own leisure.

-Accommodation : Grand Mercure Bangkok Atrium – 4 Star
+Accommodation : Grand Mercure Bangkok Atrium or Mandarin Hotel by Centre Point – 4 Star

 Included Meals : Breakfast